ammarhakim/gkyl-doc/source/postgkyl/install.rst

 There are two options for getting Postgkyl.
 The first option is to get the `Conda <https://conda.io/miniconda.html>`_ package and the second is to clone the source code repository. **Installing via Conda is preferred** for the majority of users as it requires literally a single Conda command.
-What is more, Conda is already the suggested way of installing the dependencies.
+What is more, Conda is already the suggested way of installing all the dependencies.
 On the other hand, the later option has an advantage of always having the most up-to-date version and is generally required for users that want to contribute to the code.